-- Destruction of the relevant batch, lot or consignment - The food be subjected to special treatment - Re-dispatch of the food outside the EU - Another use of the food for purposes other than those for which they were originally intended

-In practice, the options specified in the notice must be drawn up after appropriate consultation with the person importing the food or their representative.
-The person on whom any notice is served must be informed in writing by the authorised officer of any relevant appeal provisions at the time that the notice is served.
-If the option for redispatch is considered but doesn't take place within the 60-day period the consignment must be destroyed, unless delay is justified.
+- Destruction of the relevant batch, lot or consignment - The food be subjected to special treatment - Re-dispatch of the food outside the EU - Another use of the food for purposes other than those for which they were originally intended on whom any notice is served must be informed in writing by the authorised officer of any relevant appeal provisions at the time that the notice is served.
+If the option for re-dispatch is considered but doesn't take place within the 60-day period the consignment must be destroyed, unless delay is justified.